MrAliSalehi/SharpGram/README.md

 ***
 ## Use

-this project is on [nuget](https://www.nuget.org/packages/SharpGram/), BUT it's not ready to be used in the real world, yet. and there are no documentations yet.
+~~this project is on [nuget](https://www.nuget.org/packages/SharpGram/)~~ temporally unlisted, BUT it's not ready to be used in the real world, yet. and there are no documentations yet.

 ## Todo list